Meat Loaf serves up a glimpse of 'Bat Out of Hell' musical in London

-LONDON Rocker Meat Loaf's 1977 breakthrough album "Bat Out Of Hell" has inspired a passionate love story for the stage, fusing the classic catalog of songs with some previously unreleased music.
+LONDON (Reuters) - Rocker Meat Loaf's 1977 breakthrough album "Bat Out Of Hell" has inspired a passionate love story for the stage, fusing the classic catalog of songs with some previously unreleased music.

 "Jim Steinman's Bat Out Of Hell - The Musical" will open at the Coliseum in London's West End on June 20, 2017 and run for a limited month-long engagement.
 On Thursday, Meat Loaf, 69, and the cast offered a preview to an audience in the British capital with an outdoor performance.